bghome-hub/config/readme.md

 END
 GO
 3. The Main Orchestrator
-Uses taGetNextJournalEntry, full variable names, and vertical formatting.
+/* The primary engine for the import process.
+Uses block comments and vertical alignment. */

 SQL
 CREATE PROCEDURE dbo.usp_ProcessICImport